metatablecat/jsonb/README.md

 At the beginning of every file is the magic header.
 This is either 6 or 8 bits depending on how the data is encoded, if it's raw binary, this header will be `JSONB\0`, otherwise it will be `SlNPTkIA`

 ### Version
 Version is a simple `varint` denoting the version of the spec, this is used if we have to make any breaking changes to the spec.
-Right now, this is just `00`
+We're currently on version 1, version 0 support can be found on older builds of the library.

 ### String Count/Strings
 Following a `varint` denoting the number of strings, read that many `varint` length prefixed strings and map it to a table.
 Strings start at index 1